- Studying Law at Yale

 Director of Public Policy, Mozilla

 Let me start by saying, I love my job.
-I get to think strategically about what will make the internet better, and how my organization can have a positive impact on today’s most interesting and important public policy fights.
+I get to think strategically about what will make the internet better, and how my organization can have positive impact on today’s most interesting and important public policy fights.
 I work with great people from a range of backgrounds (both inside Mozilla and at partner organizations), and figure out how their teams and mine can collaborate to do more than either could do alone.
-And I manage to maintain a good work-life balance along the way — I’m married, with two dogs and a young daughter, and I even have time to read, for fun.
+And I manage to maintain a good work-life balance along the way—I’m married, with two young children and two dogs, and I even have time to read, for fun.

 On a typical day, I’ll spend a lot of my time communicating both to learn and to influence – whether with my own team, with other colleagues at Mozilla, or with my network of policy professionals at other organizations.
 Some of that is real time via in-person, phone, or videoconference, but much of it is via email or various other messaging systems.
 In those I gain intelligence on the developments of the outside world on issues I care about; collectively develop analysis and strategy of those developments and of Mozilla’s evolving actions to make change happen; and share my, my team’s, and my network’s expertise.
 The time I don’t spend communicating, I’m reading (news articles, government publications, white papers, etc.), writing (blog posts, filings, internal documents, and the occasional op-ed or longer paper), or reviewing and editing my team’s and my colleagues’ work.

 Like many policy people, my hours can vary a bit depending on how active my issues are.
 But in a typical week, I work between 50 and 60 hours – at most 40 in the office.
-I get to the office around 8:30 and leave around 4:30, so that I have time at home with my family, before my toddler’s bedtime at 7 pm.
+I get to the office around 8:30 and leave around 4:30, so that I have time at home with my family, before my children’s bedtimes.
 (Though, the hour commute involved on both ends makes it feel a bit longer!)
-I travel a fair bit, less than before my daughter was born, but still more than I’d like; but it’s interesting, and the meetings and conferences I go to are worthwhile.
+I travel a fair bit, less than before my children were born, but still more than I’d like; but it’s interesting, and the meetings and conferences I go to are worthwhile.

 I’ve encountered a lot of lawyers currently in more traditional corporate or litigation work who want to make the jump to policy, and I understand why.
 It’s incredibly dynamic, it mixes specialization with breadth in an interesting way, and it just feels important and connected to society in a fundamental and rewarding way.